 How is council tax worked out?

-Council tax pays for things like your rubbish collection and police funding.
+Council tax pays for things like rubbish collection and police funding.
 It’s worked out by local councils.
 The amount you pay depends on a number of things, including the value of your property in April 1991.
 Your property band is determined by the Valuation Office Agency.

 Make sure you are paying the right amount